 The development of genetically engineered rainbow papayas resistant to the papaya ring spot virus revived and brought sea change in Hawaiian papaya industry(Gonsalves, 2006).
-Similar kind of effort in research is being made for virus threatened potatoes, squash, and tomatoes etc. This Biotech based crops has enormous potential to enhance socio economic status of farmers by higher income resulting from enhanced nutrient use efficiency and yield, improved nutritional profile, developed resistance to biotic and abiotic stress etc in those crop.
+Similar kind of effort in research is being made for virus threatened potatoes, squash, and tomatoes etc. This Biotech based crops has enormous potential to enhance socio economic status of farmers by higher income resulting from enhanced nutrient use efficiency and yield, improved nutritional profile, developed resistance to biotic and abiotic stress etc in those crops.
 According to one report, genetically modified technology was adopted in 76 countries and regions globally in the year 2023.
 206.3 million hectares of Genetically Modified crops were cultivated in 27 countries and regions.
 It exhibited 3.05% growth over the previous year (Agbio Investor, 2024).
 The planting area of GM crops is expanding day by day.
 It has expanded 121 times since 1996, and it accounts for 13.38% of the total 1,542 million hectares, the global farm land area with a total exceed of 3.4 billion hectares.

 5. AGRICULTURE NEEDS BALANCED APPROACH

 There is worldwide conflict over the adoption and acceptance of transgenic crop developed by biotechnological approaches.
-But as of now, Plant Biotechnology tools seem to be the only option for the agricultural scientist for the development of any crop as per changing climatic conditions and exploding population.
+But as of now, plant biotechnology tools seem to be the only option for the agricultural scientist for the development of any crop as per changing climatic conditions and exploding population.
 Therefore, balance approach of biotechnology and agriculture need to be adopted in the interest of growing population abiding strict regulatory framework and environmental concern.
 The impact analysis of genetically modified crop is also being done, but no major untoward effect of genetically modified crops has came to the notice yet (Raman et al., 2017).
 Ongoing research in biotechnology is expected to bring forth many more types of crops with various traits and utility in agriculture.
 The recent surge in biotechnology has enabled the development of molecular tools to identify crucial traits such as increased yield, pest resistance, drought resistance, and herbicide resistance, which can be subsequently modified in crops for the desired traits.
-That farmers used to employ selective breeding to bring desirable changes in plants for centuries,.
+That farmers used to employ selective breeding to bring desirable changes in plants for centuries.

 Biotechnology can improve the soil quality through phyto-remediation.
 It can help conserve natural resources, enhance nutrient use efficiency, reduce nutrient runoff and increase organic carbon sequestration in soil.
 Good soil quality can produce dense crops thriving in harsh environments.
 But minimal inputs of fuel, labor, fertilizer, and water must be complemented and encouraged by conventional agriculture practices (Das et al., 2023).Production of bio fertilizer mediated by biotechnological approaches is one of sweetest example of good integration in biotechnology and conventional agriculture.
 By genetic modification, the nutritional profile of crops can be improved, and herbicide, pest, and disease-resistant varieties can be produced in more precise and quicker way than conventional way (Mmbando et al., 2025).